Jan l'Admiral

-Jan l'Admiral (1699–1773) was an 18th-century engraver from the northern Netherlands.
+Jan l'Admiral (1699–1773) was an 18th-century engraver from the Dutch Republic.

 Biography

 He was born in Amsterdam to an engraver of the same name and is known for a series of engravings for a new edition of Karel van Mander's Schilderboeck published by Steven van Esveldt in 1764.
 He was the brother of Jacob (1700–1770), and he is documented as a pupil of Jacob Christoph Le Blon, who taught him color printing.